rubyleilei/kc3-docs/en/Setup_-_Development_build.md

 1. [Download](https://github.com/dragonjet/KC3Kai/archive/master.zip) the ZIP file from the [front page of KC3 Kai github](https://github.com/dragonjet/KC3Kai).
 2. Extract the contents of the ZIP file into your preferred directory/folder.
-3. Go into your Chrome browser &gt; menu bar located on the right-hand part of the toolbar with an icon representing 3 horizontal layers &gt; More tools &gt; Extensions.
+3. Go into your Chrome browser > menu bar located on the right-hand part of the toolbar with an icon representing 3 horizontal layers > More tools > Extensions.
 4. Check the box labelled "Developer mode" located on the right hand upper part of the window.
 5. Click on "Load unpacked extension".
 6. When prompted to "Select the extension directory/folder", navigate to where you extracted the contents of the zip file but under the directory/folder labelled src.